pub-calculator-io/fraction-to-decimal-calculator/readme.md

-# Fraction to Decimal Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Fraction to Decimal Calculator Widget for WordPress

 The fraction to decimal calculator allows the user to convert fractions to decimal points while specifying the rounding options.